 Personal Finance - Show Me the Money: 1 credit - This course is designed to help prepare students for the financial challenges they will face in life after high school.
-Topics covered include the concept of "financial health" which compares the discipline required to maintain financial health to the discipline required to keep physically healthy; budgeting; and banking.
+Topics covered include the concept of "financial health" which compares the discipline required to maintain financial health to the discipline required to keep physically healthy, budgeting, and banking.
 The course will end with the "real world" calculator.
 Students have the opportunity to interact with a hypothetical post-graduation budget based on actual starting salary data for over 40 professional fields.

 Pre-Algebra: 1 credit - Prepare for algebra through exploring the real number system, powers/roots, scientific notation and the laws of exponents.
 Study algebraic expressions, equations, and inequalities.
 Explore linear equations and functions.
 Includes problem solving with direct real-world applications.
-Students in this course are automatically enrolled in the requisite companion course: Building Mathematical Mastery

-Pre-Calculus: 1 credit - Pre-Calculus is a high school level course designed for students who have successfully completed the Algebra II with Trigonometry course.
+Pre-Calculus: 1 credit - Pre-Calculus is a high school level course designed for students who have successfully completed the Algebra 2.
 This course is a prerequisite for success in Calculus.
 Algebraic, graphical, numerical, and verbal analyses are incorporated during investigations of the Pre-Calculus content standards.
 Parametric equations, polar relations, vector operations, conic sections, and limits are introduced.
 Content for this course also includes an expanded study of polynomial and rational functions, trigonometric functions, and logarithmic and exponential functions.
 Application-based problem solving is an integral part of the course.
 Instruction will include appropriate use of technology to facilitate continued development of students' higher-order thinking skills.
-Prerequisite - Algebra 2
+Prerequisite: Algebra 2

 Patterns and Puzzles - Crack the Code: 0.5 credits - This semester-long course is designed for students who are interested in or challenged by puzzles and mathematical problems.
-Throughout the course, students will use the familiar operations as the starting point of intriguing investigations into a variety of math and logic puzzles.
+Throughout the course, students will use familiar operations as the starting point of intriguing investigations into a variety of math and logic puzzles.

 Probability - May the Odds be Ever in Your Favor: 0.5 credits - This course is an introduction to the concepts of probability.
 Topics include randomness, theoretical and experimental probability, probability rules, counting rules, distributions, and calculating expected values.
 Students will develop analytical skills through interpreting data and making connections with actual events.
 This course pairs well with Statistics.
-It may be take before, after, or independently of Statistics.
+It may be taken before, after, or independently of Statistics.
 Enrollment subject to seat availability.